Sudeshna44/OIBSIP/README.md

-To create a calculator for the web, we'll use HTML, CSS, and JavaScript.
-This calculator will perform basic math operations like addition, subtraction, multiplication, and division.
+To create a calculator for the web, we have used HTML, CSS, and JavaScript.
+This calculator performs basic math operations like addition, subtraction, multiplication, and division.

 Process: